neeta190/TeamDepthChartForNFL/README.md

 # TeamDepthChart

 TeamDepthChart is designed to create a sample Trading Solution for NFL Depth Charts.
-This application provides a set of RESTful APIs to perform GET/POST/DELETE Operations for NFL Depth Charts
+This application provides a set of RESTful APIs to perform GET/POST/DELETE Operations for NFL Depth Charts.
+Additionally the application also contains Junit test cases for testing the business logic.

 ## Features
 - Add a player to the team’s depth chart